 Youth Nutrition Specialist Certification Course Includes:

-- All Learning Materials - textbooks, downloadable PDF's & online testing
+- All Learning Materials - Textbooks, downloadable PDF's and online testing

 - Test When You’re Ready – Complete examination anytime within 6 months from enrollment